• Skip to main content

 Even with the tiniest bit of water.
 So even if you think they are completely dry they really may not be.

-Washing them will also cause the berries to be frozen with ice so then when they are added to baked goods such as blueberry pancakes, sones, or a blueberry pie it will add too much moisture leading to things not baking properly.
+Washing them will also cause the berries to be frozen with ice so then when they are added to baked goods such as blueberry pancakes, blueberry lemon sones, or a blueberry pie it will add too much moisture leading to things not baking properly.

 If you still want to wash them, gently run them under cold water to give a quick rinse.
 Lay them out on a paper or kitchen towel and make sure they are all completely dry.
 Make sure all the water is gone.